Best Organic Chicken Starter Feed Reviews (2026): Complete Brand Comparison

 How to do it:

-5. After 2-3 days, it’ll smell sweet and sour, like sourdough bread.
+5. After 2 to 3 days, it’ll smell sweet and sour, like sourdough bread.
 Strain it and feed.

 Note: If you live in the Southern heat like me, watch out for mold.
 If it smells like vomit or alcohol, toss it immediately.